Kav-K/GPTDiscord/README.md

 `/system local-size` - Get the size of the local dalleimages folder

 `/system clear-local` - Clear all the local dalleimages.

+### Automatic AI Moderation

+`/system moderations status:on` - Turn on automatic chat moderations.

+`/system moderations status:off` - Turn off automatic chat moderations

+`/system moderations status:off alert_channel_id:<CHANNEL ID>` - Turn on moderations and set the alert channel to the channel ID you specify in the command.

+- The bot needs Administrative permissions for this, and you need to set `MODERATIONS_ALERT_CHANNEL` to the channel ID of a desired channel in your .env file if you want to receive alerts about moderated messages.
+- This uses the OpenAI Moderations endpoint to check for messages, requests are only sent to the moderations endpoint at a MINIMUM request gap of 0.5 seconds, to ensure you don't get blocked and to ensure reliability.
+- The bot uses numerical thresholds to determine whether a message is toxic or not, and I have manually tested and fine tuned these thresholds to a point that I think is good, please open an issue if you have any suggestions for the thresholds!

 # Configuration